 There aren’t any big conflicts or crisis, just life itself and attitudes that portrait basically human nature.
-The amazing thing about this story is that, just like real life, nothing is like it seems at first.
-Why are we like we are, what things change when we grow older and how do we deal with work, children, love and age.
+The amazing thing about this story is that, just like real life.
+Nothing is like it seems at first.
+Why are we like we are.
+What things tend to change when we grow older.
+How do we deal with work, children, love and aging.

 It might not sound very appealing, but believe me, by the way it’s told, it absolutely is.
-You will find despicable characters, other absolutely adorable ones and almost all of them will switch personalities in the little more than two hours that it takes for you to watch it.
+You will find despicable characters, other absolutely adorable.
+And almost all of them will switch personalities in the little more than two hours of film.

-Japanese family style is quite extraordinary if we compare it with our way of living, but in this case, being similar to the way occidentals live their lives, is part of what makes this family unique in their environment and the way they treat each other.
+Japanese family style is quite extraordinary if we compare it with our way of living.
+In this case, being similar to the way occidentals live their lives, is part of what makes this family unique.
+No only in their environment but in the way they treat each other.
 You will notice that they sound and act like any other occidental family.

 The day the elders come to visit the city, what do the family do with them, how do they feel, what are their real intentions.
 It’s a movie about life.